aiyan.io

 We’ve spent the past year building a data engineering agent.
 Our users are business analysts who don’t care about the internals of an LLM agent and just want to build correct and efficient data pipelines.

-Chasing that level of reliability, I’ve rearchitected the entire agent three times, with each overhaul stemming from real failures and limitations.
+Chasing higher levels of reliability, I’ve rearchitected the entire agent three times, with each overhaul stemming from real failures and limitations.

 This post walks through the full evolution, and how subtle environment engineering can outperform pages of prompt engineering.